harlamovads/GD_correction_diploma/readme.md

 The repository contains the training notebooks for the prepared models as well as the the links to the resulting application.

+The repository containing the demo and the deployable version of the developed application can be found [here](https://github.com/harlamovads/Graph_description_training)

 Resulting dataset links:
  - [REALEC_GEC_dataset](https://huggingface.co/Zlovoblachko) - the dataset comprising original REALEC data